 What is an HDMI converter?

-A HDMI converter is a device that converts an HDMI signal to another format so it can be displayed on a monitor or TV.
-For example, if you have a computer with an HDMI output but your monitor only has VGA input, you will need a HDMI to VGA converter to connect the two.
-Another common scenario is the connection of a DisplayPort-equipped laptop or desktop PC to a HDMI display, for which you will need a DisplayPort to HDMI Adapter.
+Unlike HDMI adapters which do not convert the signal, HDMI converters are specifically designed to do just that.
+An HDMI converter is a device that converts an HDMI signal to another format — and vice versa — so it can be displayed on a monitor or TV.
+For example, if you have a computer with an HDMI output but your monitor only has VGA input, you will need an HDMI to VGA converter to connect the two.
+Another common scenario is to connect a DisplayPort-equipped laptop or desktop PC to an HDMI display, for which you will need a DisplayPort to HDMI cable or converter.